National Register of Historic Places listings in Pipestone County, Minnesota

 This is a list of the National Register of Historic Places listings in Pipestone County, Minnesota.
 It is intended to be a complete list of the properties and districts on the National Register of Historic Places in Pipestone County, Minnesota, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

-There are 16 properties and districts listed on the National Register in the county, including one National Monument.
-A supplementary list includes one additional site that was formerly on the National Register.
+There are 15 properties and districts listed on the National Register in the county, including one National Monument.
+A supplementary list includes two additional sites that were formerly on the National Register.
 Many of Pipestone County's listings are constructed of locally quarried Sioux Quartzite.